MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 This protection technology uses encryption, identity, and authorization policies.
 Similarly to the labels that are applied, protection that is applied by using Rights Management stays with the documents and emails, independently of the location—inside or outside your organization, networks, file servers, and applications.
 This information protection solution keeps you in control of your data, even when it is shared with other people.

 For example, you can configure a report document or sales forecast spreadsheet so that it can be accessed only by people in your organization, and control whether that document can be edited, or restricted to read-only, or prevent it from being printed.
 You can configure emails similarly, and also prevent them from being forwarded or prevent the use of the Reply All option.
-These protection tasks can be simplified and streamlined by using *rights management templates*.
+These protection tasks can be simplified and streamlined by using *Rights Management templates*.

 ### Rights Management templates